 - A developer decides to make a custom solution and then moves on, leaving someone else to sort this out later.

-- An admin uses uses Scriptrunner by Adaptavist, and implements custom groovy scripts and it breaks the upgrade and maintenance path delaying or even shelving the customers ability to stay up to date with Atlassian feature sets.
+- An admin uses Scriptrunner by Adaptavist, and implements custom groovy scripts and it breaks the upgrade and maintenance path delaying or even shelving the customers’ ability to stay up to date with Atlassian feature sets.

 Fun Fact: Nobody actually knows where groovy is being used today btw.

-- A custom plugin was created and now is breaking the environment because of an deprecated API and now it is preventing the company from updating to the latest software.
+- A custom plugin was created and now is breaking the environment because of a deprecated API and now it is preventing the company from updating to the latest software.

 - A Jira admin or a developer has to now maintain a huge volume of technical debt tied to scripts that break.
 This debt load increases in scale and becomes too intense to manage and the customer instance becomes unstable or even un-useable.

 - Too many groovy scripts without governance impacts the performance of Atlassian products and users start to complain about the slowness of the system to get their daily work done.

 The groovy gaffe is a term we use to describe the slippery slope.
 One key area that brings this to light is Deprecated API’s and the ongoing activity from Atlassian and as they deprecate your scripts break so if you decide to take the groovy plunge, make sure you think ahead and have a plan to manage this, version this in a way that can scale with your user needs.
 If you really want the best way to visualize how groovy gets dangerous, let’s look at another example.
 Below, is a common API deprecation list from Atlassian that shows all the deprecated URL’s for just Jira 7.6.1 and since groovy leverages these API’s, if your script references any of these API’s, your scripts have broken.
 In order to understand the magnitude of this, let’s stop and visit the URL below to understand the scope here for just Jira 7.6.1.